LucaDanelutti/distributedNodeRedFlows/README.md

 folder matching the token of your personal Telegram bots ([more info](https://core.telegram.org/bots)).
-   1. Please note that you need to create two different bots, one for sending and one for receiving the outputs (this is a limitation imposed by the Telegram API on concurrent accesses)
+   1. Please note that you need to create two different bots, one for sending and one for receiving the outputs (this is a limitation imposed by the Telegram API on concurrent accesses).
    2. The tokens are all equal except for the ones of `flows_6_cred.json`, here put the token of the bot responsible for the replies.
 2. Configure the connection to the MQTT broker by changing the values `user` and `password` inside the .json files in the `creds` folder.
-Also change the values of `broker` and `port` in `flows_[3/4/5/7].json` inside of the `demo_flows` folder.
+Change the values of `broker` and `port` in `flows_[3/4/5/7].json` inside of the `demo_flows` folder.
+Inside flows_6.json at line 44 change the chatId ([how to get it](https://core.telegram.org/bots/api#getting-updates)) with the one of the chat in which you want to receive the replies.
+3. Open the iot-device/code.ino with Arduino IDE and change the Wi-Fi and MQTT settings.
+Compile it and upload it to an esp8266/eps-32 (or similar devices).
+Optionally, connect three leds to the GPIO pins specified in the source code.
-3. Run the demo by typing `docker-compose -f ./docker-compose-demo.yml up -d`
+4. Run the demo by typing `docker-compose -f ./docker-compose-demo.yml up -d`
-4. Send `#num off/on` in your telegram bot to trigger the change in the ESP-32 setup (`#num` must be a number ranging from 1 to 3)
+5. Send `#num off/on` in your telegram bot to trigger the change in the ESP-32 setup (`#num` must be a number ranging from 1 to 3)
    1. Example: `3 on`
-5. To access the different components of the project:
+6. To access the different components of the project:
    1. Node-RED nodes: `localhost:[1881 -> 1887]`
    2. Kafka-UI: `localhost:8080` useful to investigate the behaviour of Kafka